informational alert

 What can you expect to learn during this internship?

-• Gain hands-on experience in the data management of a working asset management system
+• Hands-on experience in data management of the working asset management system

-• Learn about data quality and integrity as well as the close relationship between organizational work processes and data unitization for decision-making
+• Data quality and integrity, as well as the close relationship between organizational work processes and data utilization for decision making

 What are the main duties/roles of this internship?